jeffreality/helpstream/README.md

 The current implementation supports a PHP/MySQL back-end.
 The MySQL tables can be imported from the /MySQL folder.
 The PHP files (located in /PHP) can be used to make a simple REST API endpoint which will then be used by the iOS framework.

 The sample app in iOS/"Example Project" will show you a simple (one screen) application that has implemented and configured the app's connection to a sample REST API.

+## Quick Installation

+1. Create a MySQL database, and add a database user to it with SELECT, INSERT, and UPDATE permissions
+2. Import the SQL from the /MySQL/helpstream.sql file (I used PHPMyAdmin and pasted the text into the SQL tab)
+3. Modify the /PHP/api/db_config.php to have the database name, database username, and database password for your database (created in step 1).
+4. Upload the PHP scripts in /PHP/api to a folder on your webserver
+5. In Xcode, load the iOS/Example Project/helpstream_demo.xcodeproj file
+6. Modify the helpstream_demo/ViewController.swift file to have the url path to your php scripts.
+7. Run it and try it out!

+***Please let me know if you're stuck on any of these steps, so I can update this document!***